DanielTemesgen/4D-Graph-Template/README.md

 # 4D Graph Template

+### What
 Jupyter Notebook to graph summarised data 4 dimensionally.
 Inspired by the [Bokeh Crossfilter Example](https://demo.bokehplots.com/apps/crossfilter).

+### How
 The template works best with the anaconda python distribution.
+To copy the exact environment used to create this, create a conda environment from the yaml file

 ### Getting Started